gary-archer/oauth.apisample.nodejs/README.md

 See my blog at http://authguidance.com for further details

 TODO- checkin after each:
-1. Understand webpack and tsconfig options better, add comments and improve old samples if needed

-2. Basics working - with npm start to rebuild + test on IE - then checkin and merge

-3. Members with underscore / Arg return types / Public and private - check in
+1. Members with underscore / Arg return types / Public and private - check in

-4. Async await / Error catching or SPA side

-5. API side
+2. API side